Competitive Sequential Screening: Introduction

 In the \emph{multi-product monopoly} setting, a joint monopolist controls both products $A$ and $B$.
-This monopolist can offer joint option contracts, which specify strike prices at both firms.
-If the firms are symmetric, then we show (\cref{res:multi-product_monopoly}) that it is optimal for the monopolist to offer a single inclusive contract that entitles the consumer to purchase either product at no additional cost.
+This monopolist can offer joint option contracts, which specify strike prices for both products.
+If the firms are symmetric and the average product valuation is sufficiently high, then we show (\cref{res:multi-product_monopoly}) that it is optimal for the monopolist to offer a single inclusive contract that entitles the consumer to purchase either product at no additional cost.
 The resulting allocation is efficient, but consumer surplus is lower than in all other settings.

 Finally, we compare consumer and producer surplus across the three competitive settings: non-exclusive contracting, exclusive contracting, and spot pricing.
+The consumer surplus ranking generally depends on the balance between two countervailing effects: efficiency and competition.
 Relative to spot pricing, subscriptions reduce efficiency by locking in consumers---partially with non-exclusive contracts, or completely with exclusive contracts.
-On the other hand, competition for consumers is stiffer when consumers are less informed, and hence less differentiated.
-Exclusivity further intensifies this competition because the return from attracting an additional consumer is higher if that consumer is exclusive.
-The consumer surplus ranking generally depends on the balance between these countervailing efficiency and competition effects.
+On the other hand, competition for consumers is stiffer when consumers are less informed, and hence less heterogeneous.
+Competition is further intensified under exclusivity because each firm's offer must be better than its competitor's, rather than simply good enough to induce the consumer to multi-home.

 If contracting takes place sufficiently early, so consumers' signals are sufficiently uninformative, then the competition effect dominates: consumer surplus strictly increases (and producer surplus strictly decreases) from spot pricing to non-exclusive contracting to exclusive contracting (\cref{res:surplus}).
-We confirm numerically that this ranking often holds away from the limit as well.
-Our result reverses the classical finding under monopoly.
+This result reverses the classical finding under monopoly.
 Relative to spot pricing, early contracting reduces consumer surplus under monopoly but increases consumer surplus under competition.

 The rest of the paper is organized as follows. \cref{sec:related_literature} discusses related literature. \cref{sec:model} introduces the main model.
 As a warm-up, \cref{sec:single-firm} considers the case in which only one firm is present. \cref{sec:equilibrium_analysis} characterizes the equilibrium of the main model. \cref{sec:other_regimes} analyzes the alternative settings: spot pricing, exclusive contracting, and multi-product monopoly. \cref{sec:welfare_comparison} compares consumer and producer surplus across these settings. \cref{sec:conclusion} is the conclusion.
 Proofs are in \cref{sec:proofs}.